 Tom Byabagamba and Frank Rusagara are former Rwandan military officers.
-They are currently imprisoned for 20 and 21 years, respectively, for criticizing the Rwandan government.
+They are currently imprisoned for 15 years for criticizing the Rwandan government.

 Exiled to Uganda at a young age, Rusagara finally returned to Rwanda in 1994 when he joined the Rwandan Patriotic Front during the conflict that ended the Rwandan genocide.
 He remained in the military and reached the rank of brigadier general.
 Throughout Rusagara’s decorated career, he served as director of the Nyakinama military school, chief justice of the Kanombe Military High Court, and Defense Attaché to the United Kingdom.
 In 2013, Rusagara was forced to retire from the military along with 600 other officers.

 Rusagara’s brother-in-law, Tom Byabagamba, is a decorated military officer who served as personal bodyguard of President Kagame from 1990 to 2010.
 Between 2010 and 2013 he served as head of the Republican Guard, personally charged with leading security for the president.

 François Kabayiza is a former officer.
 A retired sergeant, Kabayiza worked most recently as Rusagara’s driver

 After his retirement, Rusagara frequented several popular social gathering spots in Kigali.
 He met with other military colleagues at these venues and over meals he would occasionally make comments that were critical of the government.
 He also sent emails to colleagues criticizing the country’s leadership.

 Byabagamba made similar comments to other military colleagues criticizing the Rwandan government.
 Prior to being arrested, Byabagamba had a text exchange with another military officer in which he commented on an online article that was critical of the Rwandan government.
 In this text exchange Byabagamba reportedly suggested to a colleague that Rwanda was “not well governed.”